isomerpages/moe-ganengsengpri/_about-us/School Rules/School Conduct.md

 *   Students are strongly discouraged from bringing mobile phones/ smartwatches/ electronic devices to school.

 *  * The school will not be responsible for any damage or loss of these devices and peripherals.
-*   * Students must switch off their mobile phones/ smartwatches during curriculum hours so as to ensure full attention during lessons.
+*   *  Mobile phones/ smartwatches with calling and recording functions such as video and photography capabilities must not be activated during curriculum hours so that students can be fully engaged in their lessons.
-*  * In the case of an emergency, students are to seek the teacher's permission to make an urgent call.
+*  *   In the case of an emergency, students should seek the teacher's permission to make an urgent call.
+After curriculum hours, students should only use their mobile phones outside the General Office, after obtaining permission from the office staff, or at the Main/Side gates.
 *  * Students caught breaking these rules will have their mobile phones confiscated by the school.
 A parent may be asked to come to school to claim the item.

 3 \.
 Looking After The Environment

 *   Students should only eat and drink in the canteen.
-After eating, they must clear and return their plates and cutlery to the receptacles provided by the canteen operators.
+After eating, they must clear the table  and return their plates and cutlery to the receptacles provided by the canteen operators.

 *   Students must take care of school property and keep the school litter-free.

 4 \.
 Attendance

 *   Students must attend school regularly.
 Medical certificates/parent’s letter for absence from school must be submitted to the Form Teacher the day the student returns to school.
+Parents/Guardians are encouraged to inform the Form Teacher of their child's/ward's absence by 7.30am.

 5 \.
 Punctuality

-*   Students must be in school on time for the singing of the national anthem and pledge taking.
+*   Students must be in school on time (by 7.30am) for the singing of the national anthem and pledge taking.